mintomic/mintomic.github.io/lock-free/atomics/index.md

 #### Non-Atomic Manipulation

 In Mintomic, it is perfectly valid to manipulate the `_nonatomic` member of these atomic data types directly.
 Such operations are faster on some platforms, but considered non-atomic.
 Therefore, you should only use them in functions which only run when no other threads access the variable, such as in initialization code, shutdown code, or at a known safe point in your application's main loop.
-Additionally, these operations should always be delimited by a synchronizing operation, such as a memory fence, semaphore operation or creation of a thread.
+Additionally, these operations should always be delimited by a synchronizing operation before and after access from other threads, such as a memory fence, semaphore operation or creation of a thread.

     mint_atomic32_t readyFlag = { 0 };
     mint_atomic64_t sharedValue;